fsharp/fslang-design/RFCs/FS-1039-struct-representation-for-active-patterns.md

    | _ -> VNone
 ```

 You might to note in struct version different names of `Some`/`None` cases are used.
-This is because of we need to distinguish between struct and non-struct versions of the `option` type.
+This is because of the need to distinguish between struct and non-struct versions of the `option` type.

 **4. It should be possible to compile total `(|A|B|)` active patterns to use struct choices**